 (a) Your company’s physical address (must correspond with what is provided to VoguePay)

 (b) Your contact email address (that your customers can use to contact you for dispute resolution)

 (c) Your phone numbers (preferably a business line)

-Here is an example showing address in a website footer.
+Here is an example of “Contact Us” in a website footer.

-Before a user can checkout, ensure to collect adequate billing or shipping details about them before they proceed to make payment.
+Most often, businesses collect information about their customers during registration or checkout.
+For example, before a user can checkout from an eCommerce store, the store will collect adequate billing or shipping details about them before they proceed to make payment.

 - Full name.

 - Phone number and

 - Physical address of customer (optional for digital products, software, and downloadable products)

 - Order detail, i.e, information about what is being paid for (Collecting this information will enable you to easily generate invoice or waybill for the transaction which can be needed in cases of transaction disputes)